 RLL majors and minors are strongly encouraged to seek out opportunities for "experiential learning."
 Experiential learning consists of outside-the-classroom activities, such as internships, research projects, study abroad programs and service learning courses.
+Learn about senior Mame Salim's experiences with RLL's new experiential learning course.

 Interested in Career Building with Languages?
 Learn about RLL micro-credentials.